Jules Esposito: Hospitality Personified

 My CIA education is furthering my knowledge and scope of the industry each day to put me one step closer to where I need to be.
 Since being here, I have been able to meet an array of industry professionals, as well as learn from some gifted instructors.

-What advice would you give to a new student or someone who is considering attending the CIA?
+What would you tell a student considering the Hospitality Management program?